nwb-extensions/staged-extensions/README.md

 5. [Create a pull request](https://help.github.com/en/articles/creating-a-pull-request) for your changes.

     Building of your extension will be tested on Windows, Mac, and Linux.
-The technical team will review your extension shortly after and provide feedback and request changes, if any.
+The technical team will review your extension shortly after, provide feedback, and request changes, if needed.

-6. When your pull request is merged, a new repository, called `<your-extension-name>-record` will be created in the [nwb-extensions GitHub organization](https://github.com/nwb-extensions) with your extension's `ndx-meta.yaml` and `README.md` files, and you will be added as a maintainer for that repository.
+6. When your pull request is merged, a new repository, called `<your-extension-name>-record` will be created in the [nwb-extensions GitHub organization](https://github.com/nwb-extensions) with your extension's `ndx-meta.yaml` and `README.md` files.
+You will be added as a maintainer for that repository.

     This new repo is the NDX Catalog record for your extension.
 It will be used to guide other users to the location of your extension and what is the latest approved version, similar to a card in a card